Post Summary: You Can Add a Store Later, Depending on What You Sell

 And when your website can handle the changes your business throws at it after launch, trying the thing doesn’t mean burning the whole site down to find out.

-Yeetish Question
+Yeetish Questions

 Should I plan for e-commerce from the start even if I don’t need it yet?